 Rose Geranium, Pelargonium graveolens, is what is used for our eco-friendly tick repellent body spray.

-Flea Powder comes in a 9.5 oz shaker type top plastic bottle, holds about 1 1/4 cup powder.
+Flea Powder comes in a 9.5 oz size or 16 oz size shaker type top plastic bottle.
+The 9.5 oz. size holds about 1 1/4 cups of powder.

 Dust lightly from the neck down, paying close attention to under the neck, belly and behind the tail.
 You don't want the powder getting into the eyes so no need to apply to the head.
 Those fleas can be taken off with a flea comb.